kdha200501/gists/set-up-fedora-kde-plasma-on-mac/iMac19/readme.md

 # Install wifi firmware

 The firmware for the (Broadcom) BCM4364 wifi chip is not included in the wifi driver.
-The firmware can be extracted when the iMac is running macOS Sonoma.
-Follow the tarball method on this guide ([link](https://wiki.t2linux.org/guides/wifi-bluetooth))
+The firmware can be extracted when the iMac is running macOS Sonoma following the tarball method on the T2Linux guide (ref: [link](https://wiki.t2linux.org/guides/wifi-bluetooth)).

+> [!IMPORTANT]
+>
+> The outcome of the extraction is attached to this guide: [firmware.tar](bcm4364-firmware-extraction/firmware.tar)